-Unlike larger companies that can spend millions on TV advertising or large campaign, smaller companies are restrained by limited budgets.
+Unlike larger businesses that can spend millions on TV advertising or large campaign, smaller businesses are restrained by limited budgets.
 Nonetheless, the emergence of the Internet and online marketing opportunities have given small businesses a chance to compete with their larger rivals.

 As an example, you may achieve ranking on the first page of search results if you create a website with a user-friendly design, optimized long-tail keywords, and a remarkable customer journey.
 Search Engine Bots will always favor content that resonates with the target audience, regardless of which brand is bigger.